Roemer/gotaskr/README.md

 - Even works in existing go repositories (see [build](build) from this repository as an example)

 ## Visual Studio Code Extension
 gotaskr has a corresponding Visual Studio Code extension that allows easily running or even debugging tasks directly from Visual Studio Code.
-It also allows to add arguments when running or debugging them.
+It also allows adding arguments when running or debugging them.

 Example: